bmeurant/technical-docs/software-architecture/architectural-principles/component-principles.md

 }
 ```

 Now, we can create multiple implementations for this interface.
-One might use a SQL database, another might be for testing.
+One might use a [[rdbms|SQL]] database, another might be for testing.

 ```typescript
 // Implementation 1: PostgreSQL